Helperbird/website/src/features/mute-videos.md

 ---
 layout: templates/features.html
 title: Mute annoying auto playing videos - Chrome, Firefox, Edge, iPad, iPhone
+description:
-description:  Nothing is more irritating loud audio starts playing from a video that you can’t even see on the website.
+  Nothing is more irritating loud audio starts playing from a video that you can’t even see on the website.
 Helperbird fixes that in two clicks.
-keywords:
+keywords: ''
-  Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 twitterSocial: assets/images/graph/mute.png
 facebookSocial: assets/images/graph/mute.png
 featureTitle: Mute videos and audio